Why It Works

-Preheat oven to 300°F. Toss sweet potato with 4 tablespoons vegetable oil and salt.
+Preheat oven to 300°F (150°F).
+Toss sweet potato with 4 tablespoons vegetable oil and salt.
 Spread sweet potato on 2 rimmed baking sheets and bake for 1 hour, rotating pans front to back and top to bottom halfway through cooking.
-Increase oven temperature to 375°F and cook until sweet potatoes are tender and lightly browned around the edges, about 25 minutes.
+Increase oven temperature to 375°F (190°C) and cook until sweet potatoes are tender and lightly browned around the edges, about 25 minutes.

 In a large pot, heat remaining 2 tablespoons vegetable oil over medium-high heat until shimmering.
 Add carrot, onion, garlic, sage (if using), and a generous pinch of salt and cook, stirring, until vegetables are just tender.

-If desired, pass soup through a fine mesh strainer using a rubber spatula to plunge and scrape it through (it may not seem like it at first, but almost all of the soup will pass through).
-If necessary, thin soup to desired consistency with extra stock or water.
+If desired, pass soup through a fine-mesh strainer using a rubber spatula to plunge and scrape it through (it may not seem like it at first, but almost all of the soup will pass through).

 In a mixing bowl, stir together pistachios, orange zest, scallions, mint, and cayenne pepper.
 Fold in olive oil and season with salt.